-Muhtar Kent is Chairman of the Board and Chief Executive Officer of The Coca-Cola Company, a position he has held since April 2009.
-Previously he was President and Chief Executive Officer and earlier, President and Chief Operating Officer.
+Muhtar Kent is Chairman of the Board of Directors of The Coca-Cola Company.
+From 2009-2017, he served as the Company’s Chairman and Chief Executive Officer.
+Previously, he was President and Chief Executive Officer and earlier, President and Chief Operating Officer.

 Mr. Kent joined The Coca-Cola Company in Atlanta in 1978, holding a variety of marketing and operations leadership positions over the course of his career.
 In 1985, he became General Manager of Coca-Cola Turkey and Central Asia.
 Beginning in 1989, he served as President of the Company's East Central Europe Division and Senior Vice President of Coca-Cola International, with responsibility for 23 countries.

 In 1995, Mr. Kent was named Managing Director of Coca-Cola Amatil-Europe, covering bottling operations in 12 countries.
 In 1999, he became President and CEO of the Efes Beverage Group, a diversified beverage company with Coca-Cola and beer operations across Southeast Europe, Turkey and Central Asia.

 Mr. Kent returned to The Coca-Cola Company in 2005 as President and Chief Operating Officer of the Company's North Asia, Eurasia and Middle East Group, an organization serving a broad and diverse region that included China, Japan and Russia.
 Less than a year later, he became President of Coca-Cola International, leading all of the Company's operations outside North America.
 In 2006, he was named President and Chief Operating Officer, and he became CEO in 2008.

 Mr. Kent holds a Bachelor of Science degree in Economics from the University of Hull in England and a Master of Science degree in Administrative Sciences from Cass Business School, City University London.